 The Legacy of Communism

-First, it is necessary to assert that the disappearance of Communism as a socio-political system does not imply that one can easily alleviate the consequences the system had on peoples lives and attitudes.
+The disappearance of Communism as a socio-political system does not imply that one can easily alleviate the consequences of the system for peoples lives and attitudes.
 Communism lasted for decades, with many people living out their childhood and adulthood under these oppressive regimes.
-When discussing the reality of Communism in practice, one must keep in mind that its manifestation varied from country to country.
-We will examine the case of Croatia which formed part of the multi-national State of Yugoslavia, a communist country which did not belong to the Warsaw Pact.
+Also, concerning the reality of Communism in practice, its manifestation varied from country to country.
+We will examine the case of Croatia, which formed part of the multi-national State of Yugoslavia, a communist country which did not belong to the Warsaw Pact.
 Nonalignment became the keystone of Yugoslavias foreign policy in the 1950s.
 While isolated from the Great Powers, Yugoslavia strove to forge strong ties with Third World countries similarly interested in avoiding an alliance with East or West and the hard choice between Communism and Capitalism.

 Croatia’s entire historical tradition is closely linked to Western Christianity and its instincts are very Western.
-Croatia’s culture was steadily formed by Christianity over the centuries as the countrys territories were divided by European powers, primarily the Austro-Hungarian Empire and Venice.
+Croatia’s culture was steadily formed by Christianity over the centuries as the country’s territories were divided by European powers, primarily the Austro-Hungarian Empire and Venice.
 This tradition was broken in 1918 with the creation of the Kingdom of the Slovenes, Croats and Serbs, an entity which the Serbs dominated from the beginning.
 After World War II, Croatia became one of six federal republics of communist Yugoslavia under Josip Broz Tito.
-One could say that Croatias natural cultural development was disrupted, first in 1918, and more significantly in 1945 with the imposition of official communist ideology.
+One could say that Croatia’s natural cultural development was disrupted, first in 1918, and more significantly in 1945 with the imposition of official communist ideology.
 The Communists were ruthless in implementing their ideas on society and quickly began to squash any dissenting views, especially among the educated class.
-This is how Pope John Paul II described their methods: “In the universities, every form of philosophical thought that did not correspond to the Marxist model was subjected to severe restrictions, and this was done in the simplest and most radical was: by taking action against the people who respresented other approaches to philosophy.
+Pope John Paul II described their methods: “In the universities, every form of philosophical thought that did not correspond to the Marxist model was subjected to severe restrictions, and this was done in the simplest and most radical was: by taking action against the people who respresented other approaches to philosophy.
 Foremost among those who were removed from teaching posts were the representatives of realist philosophy.”